joshgreatuk/InnoHangmanBot/src/main/java/com/innocuous/jdamodulesystem/InteractionNotes.md

 instead of searching through modules

 ## Type Converters
-A type converter can turn any class used as a command paramter that wouldn't usually be supported to be turned into a class that is supported.
+A type converter can turn any class used as a command parameter that wouldn't usually be supported to be turned into a class that is supported.
 For example, a base type converter is the EnumTypeConverter, since Enums wouldn't usually be supported, the type converter converts the Enum to a String value and then